BxCppDev/BxBoostSerializationTests/test1/README.rst

   stream after the failed attempt does not permit to read properly the final tag.

-  One may  think this behaviour is  normal and sane and  consider that the behaviour before Boost 1.66 was buggy.
+  I think  this behaviour is normal  and sane and I  consider that the behaviour **before** Boost 1.66 was  buggy.
+The program should break with 1.65 when the ``</boost_serialization>`` tag is missing.

   If one tries to read some  possibly missing records from an archive, we must add  the proper code to handle this  specific use case.
 The exception mechanism  is only  to signal a  possible problem  (i.e. a missing tag),  not to  solve the problem.
-A  specific  error  handler must  be  provided by  the programmer.
-The library  probably cannot  address all  the possible issues by itself.
+A specific  error handler must be provided by the programmer  and such a handler would need in principle  additional  informations.
+The library  probably  cannot magically address  all the possible  issues by itself.
+If  some data with versatile/random  contents must be serialized,  then additional informations   is  needed   and  must   be  also   serialized.
+The Boost/Serialization library  should be  only used  with well-defined data models.

-  The ``test1c.cxx``  program below  proposes a strategy  to correctly address the problem in this specific case.
+  The ``test1c.cxx``  program below  proposes a strategy  to address the problem in this very specific case.

 * ``test1c.cxx`` : Same as ``test1b.cxx``

-  The technique used here consists in saving the position of the input stream just before a possible failure in order to be able to restore a position of this input stream in case of error.
+  The technique used here consists in saving the position of the input stream just before a possible failure in order to be able to restore the position of this input stream in case of error.
 This makes finally possible to  read the final ``</boost_serialization>``  tag when the archive's destructor is invoked.

-  This approach  works but  look at  the ``test1d.cxx``  program which illustrates the kind of nightmare we face when we try to deserialize a more complex set of values.
+  This approach  works but please have a look at  the ``test1d.cxx``  program which illustrates the kind of nightmare we face when we try to deserialize a more complex set of values with some trial and error approach.

 * ``test1d.cxx`` : Based on ``test1c.cxx``